Betta Fish Temperature Requirements:

 Signs that your betta is too cold can be slowing of their swimming, swimming near a heater or warmer area of the tank and losing their lustrous color, and looking dull.
 It is crucial to keep a stable water temperature to keep your betta healthy and beautiful.

 A betta fish’s natural habitat is in the shallow ponds or rice paddy fields of Thailand, Cambodia, and Malaysia.
 These environments offer them plenty of plant cover and sun warming the water almost constantly.
 Bettas prefer tropical temperatures, so they need a warmer temperature than most fish.
 It is recommended that your betta tank be kept between 75- and 80-degrees Fahrenheit or 24-27.7 degrees Celsius.
 It is best to monitor the water temperature so it does not get too hot either.
 Betta fish can live in water that is as high as 80 to 82 degrees though it is not recommended for long periods.
 Make sure to find the perfect temperature for your fish.

 But that couldn’t be further from the truth.
 For betta fish to be happy and healthy, need at a minimum need a 5-gallon tank, a filter, and a heater.
-To learn more about the proper care of betta fish, visit our betta care guide.
+To learn more about the proper care of betta fish, visit the Betta portal.